steevepay/babyfoot-manager/README.md

 A Babyfoot manager is a web application aim to manage your babyfoot games.
 The application allows users to create games and update the game status (in progress / done) with other users in real-time.
 You can tchat with other people and make the babyfoot game crazy !!

-In order to run and deploy quickly the application you may have install Docker and Docker-compose.
+In order to run and deploy quickly the application you may install Docker and Docker-compose.
 Then follow the [setup through docker-compose](#installation-through-docker-compose) section.
 It easier to manage the project through containers.
 When you're making a file edit, it's editing the file on the container automatically.

 Otherwise, you can setup and run the project locally on your laptop without containers.
 Follow the [Installation without docker-compose](#installation-without-docker-compose) section.

 ## Babyfoot API Documentation

-To view the API documentation, visit babyfoot.steeve.com/api/v1/.
+To view the API documentation, visit babyfoot.steevep.com/api/v1/.
 You can access locally to the documentation after running the project at the url [localhost:3010/api/v1](http://localhost:3010/api/v1)

 ## Getting Started

 ### Installation through docker-compose

+Make sure you have installed docker-compose and docker before continu, otherwhise [install here](https://docs.docker.com/install/).

 You must create a the root directory an env file called ".env" with the following configuration:
 ```js